Gospel Workshop with Maria Lurighi & Andrew Legg

 VENUE: THE LONG GALLERY & FEDERATION CONCERT HALL

-This fee will cover the cost of your music, festival accreditation, light refreshments, special choir discounts to Festival Events and specially negotiated accommodation rates.
+This fee will cover the cost of your music, festival accreditation, light refreshments and specially negotiated accommodation rates.

 *A Booking Fee of $2.00 applies, plus a 2.2% Basket Fee which will be calculated at check-out.

 Anyone who connects with the soulful power of gospel.
 No music reading required but some experience in energy-filled group singing is of benefit.
 A wonderful experience for people who like to stand up, move around and feel the power of song.